ABOUT

-The Complex Systems Group of Dr. Rene C. Batac is a working group under the Department of Physics, College of Science, De La Salle University - Manila.
+The Complex Systems Group: Dynamics and Organization of Complex Systems is a working group under the Department of Physics, College of Science, De La Salle University - Manila.
 The Group is interested in the temporal dynamics and the spatial or structural organization of complex systems in nature, in human society, and in the virtual world.
 The group employs the tools of physics, mathematics, and computational sciences to understand the emergence of complex behavior.

 DYNAMICS.
 We study the temporal evolution of complex systems across broad time scales.